racheljay/calculator/README.md

                     - if two operators in a row, the newest operator replaces the old operator
             # if (=) return the final sum
             # if (clear) start from scratch

+How to make a button?

+    - document create div
+    - take an id
+    - give it text content